The foreign minister said the government’s main goal was to protect Hungary from the war in Ukraine.

 Péter Szijjártó, Minister of Foreign Affairs and Trade, said Hungary opposes an increase in NATO’s coordination role in weapons deliveries to Ukraine and training Ukrainian soldiers, and will not participate in the planning, implementation or financing of such activities.

 The foreign minister said the government maintained the position that it would not participate in weapons deliveries and would not send soldiers to the war in Ukraine.
-“No Hungarian soldier will participate in such tasks and the monies of Hungarian taxpayers must not be used for such purposes,” he added.
+“No Hungarian soldier will participate in such tasks and the money of Hungarian taxpayers must not be used for such purposes,” he added.
 Since Ukraine will not be invited to NATO’s Washington summit, he described the proposal as a substitute action, adding that it was “very dangerous and expensive”.
 “This is why I made Hungary’s position clear once again,” he said.
 “We are concerned that such proposals only bring NATO closer to the war than ever before, and we do not agree with increasing NATO’s coordination role either in the training of Ukrainian soldiers or in the delivery of weapons, so Hungary will not participate in it,” he reiterated.
 He said the strategy that Ukraine would achieve significant success on the battlefield thanks to Western weapons deliveries had clearly failed, and it only resulted in an increase in the number of military equipment in destructive warfare.
-He added that Hungary was a reliable and important ally, as proven by an increase in military spending to above 2% of GDP last year, which he said had only been achieved by eight member states.
+He added that Hungary was a reliable and important ally, as proven by an increase in military spending to above 2% of GDP last year.
 Hungary also fares well in spending 20% of its military budget on developments, he added.

 Hungary opposes boosting NATO’s coordination role in sending arms to Ukraine and training Ukrainian soldiers.